 limits the number of those in government who can actually classify federal documents, restricts the number of categories by which documents might be classified, reduces the time period for which the document(s) might be classified, and increases the resources available to the agencies and NARA for declassifying federal records is what is needed.
-Moreover, the most effective means of declassifying already restricted documents is the systematic declassification program undertaken by the National Archives, though it surely needs far more resources and enforceable sanctions to be a truly successful effort.
+Moreover, the most effective means of declassifying already restricted documents is the systematic declassification program mandated in the most recent Executive Order, though it surely needs far more resources and enforceable sanctions to be a truly successful effort.

-It is clear that an aggressive federal policy is necessary to address the significant problems of lack of accountability and an uninformed citizenry that are created by the current practice of excessive classification and obstacles to releasing such information.
+Our experience leaves little doubt that the federal government needlessly and wastefully classified and then withheld from public access millions of records that did not require such treatment.
+Consequently, we have no doubt that an aggressive policy is necessary to address the significant problems of lack of accountability and an uninformed citizenry that are created by the current practice of excessive classification and obstacles to releasing such information.
 This need is not something recently identified, though the Moynihan Commission on Secrecy in Government is a recent expression of this long-standing concern.
 A clearly conceived, precisely rendered policy outlining its goals, and procedures to accomplish them, should be adopted.
-It is critical that the federal government address these needs forthrightly and with a humble sense that such an action is egregiously overdue.
-In the same way, an aggressive, adequately funded program for declassifying systematically already restricted federal records is equally urgently needed.
+The federal government must address these needs forthrightly and with a humble sense that such an action is egregiously overdue.
+In the same way, an aggressively, adequately funded program for declassifying systematically previously restricted federal records is also urgently required.

-These recommendations are designed to ensure that the comprehensive documentary record of President Kennedy's assassination is both actively developed after the Board passes out of existence, and that the experience of the Review Board might be turned to the larger purpose of addressing problems inherent in the excessive classification of federal records and all the negative consequences that flow from it.
-The Board effort to accomplish the purposes of the legislation has been as focused and aggressive as we knew how to do so.
-It will be for others, of course, to judge our success in achieving these goals, as we hope that our effort might be adopted and extended by others equally committed to opening federal documents in the name of accountability and openness in government.
+These recommendations are designed to ensure that the comprehensive documentary record of President Kennedy's assassination is both actively developed after the Board passes out of existence, and that the experience of the Board be turned to the larger purpose of addressing the negative consequences of the excessive classification of federal records.
+The Board effort to accomplish the purposes of our legislation has been focused and aggressive.
+It will be for others, of course, to judge our success in achieving these goals, but there can be no doubt about our commitment to making the JFK Act a model for the future.